NG Bench test fixture - Probe and components tester

 First release of the shield and the probe

-In order to validate the concept and save the study of a printed circuit, we first used the version of Paul Swan.
+In order to validate the concept and save the study of a printed circuit, we first used the original version.
 This one was indeed, easily and quickly available.
 We just made a few minor changes, depending on our needs.

 But in use, it finally appeared that this shield and this probe was not quite adapted to the intended use.
 So we decided to design and build our own shield / probe pair.

-These are slightly different from Paul Swan's project:
+These are slightly different from the original project:

 - The Arduino must be connected to the PC via the USB cable (though, it does not need external power supply).